luca-leone/next-js-workspace/README.md

 ## Get started

 - Open **src** folder and let's start to create new js files. **Index.js** within src is app's **entry point** and must always exist.
-Every compiled files shows a **commented header** which takes info from **package.json** .
+Every compiled file shows a **commented header** which takes info from **package.json** .
 Feel free to replace default info with the new ones.

 - Start compiler: `npm run build`